Schonfeld Strategic Advisors LLC Takes $355,000 Position in Acushnet Holdings Corp. (NYSE:GOLF)

 Several other hedge funds also recently bought and sold shares of GOLF.
 Amundi Pioneer Asset Management Inc. lifted its position in shares of Acushnet by 80.4% during the 1st quarter.
 Amundi Pioneer Asset Management Inc. now owns 467,827 shares of the company’s stock valued at $10,826,000 after buying an additional 208,527 shares in the last quarter.
 Arrowstreet Capital Limited Partnership lifted its position in shares of Acushnet by 8.6% during the 1st quarter.
 Arrowstreet Capital Limited Partnership now owns 195,763 shares of the company’s stock valued at $8,091,000 after buying an additional 15,500 shares in the last quarter.
 HRT Financial LP purchased a new position in shares of Acushnet during the 1st quarter valued at about $1,988,000.
 Ameriprise Financial Inc. lifted its position in shares of Acushnet by 3.7% during the 1st quarter.
 Ameriprise Financial Inc. now owns 203,531 shares of the company’s stock valued at $8,409,000 after buying an additional 7,222 shares in the last quarter.
 Finally, Price T Rowe Associates Inc. MD lifted its position in shares of Acushnet by 81.3% during the 1st quarter.
 Price T Rowe Associates Inc. MD now owns 11,388 shares of the company’s stock valued at $471,000 after buying an additional 5,106 shares in the last quarter.
 48.58% of the stock is currently owned by hedge funds and other institutional investors.

 Several brokerages recently issued reports on GOLF.
+Stephens lifted their target price on Acushnet from $57.00 to $60.00 and gave the company an “equal weight” rating in a research note on Friday, November 5th.
+Morgan Stanley lifted their target price on Acushnet from $50.00 to $52.00 and gave the company an “equal weight” rating in a research note on Wednesday, July 28th.
 KeyCorp lifted their target price on Acushnet from $60.00 to $63.00 and gave the company an “overweight” rating in a research note on Monday.
 Roth Capital reissued a “buy” rating on shares of Acushnet in a research note on Monday.
-Stephens lifted their target price on Acushnet from $57.00 to $60.00 and gave the company an “equal weight” rating in a research note on Friday, November 5th.
-Zacks Investment Research raised Acushnet from a “hold” rating to a “buy” rating and set a $64.00 target price on the stock in a research note on Monday.
-Finally, Morgan Stanley lifted their target price on Acushnet from $50.00 to $52.00 and gave the company an “equal weight” rating in a research note on Wednesday, July 28th.
+Finally, Zacks Investment Research raised Acushnet from a “hold” rating to a “buy” rating and set a $64.00 target price on the stock in a research note on Monday.
 Four investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
 Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $55.13.

 Acushnet (NYSE:GOLF) last released its quarterly earnings data on Thursday, November 4th.
 The company reported $0.52 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.14 by $0.38.
 Acushnet had a return on equity of 21.12% and a net margin of 10.56%.
 The business had revenue of $521.60 million for the quarter, compared to the consensus estimate of $430.53 million.
 During the same quarter in the previous year, the company posted $0.84 EPS.
 The company’s revenue was up 8.0% compared to the same quarter last year.
 As a group, analysts anticipate that Acushnet Holdings Corp. will post 2.35 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 17th.
-Shareholders of record on Friday, December 3rd will be paid a $0.165 dividend.
-This represents a $0.66 dividend on an annualized basis and a yield of 1.20%.
-The ex-dividend date is Thursday, December 2nd.
-Acushnet’s payout ratio is 21.85%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, December 17th.
+Stockholders of record on Friday, December 3rd will be given a dividend of $0.165 per share.
+This represents a $0.66 annualized dividend and a dividend yield of 1.20%.
+The ex-dividend date of this dividend is Thursday, December 2nd.
+Acushnet’s dividend payout ratio is currently 21.85%.

-In other Acushnet news, insider Christopher Aaron Lindner sold 11,196 shares of Acushnet stock in a transaction that occurred on Monday, November 8th.
-The stock was sold at an average price of $57.08, for a total value of $639,067.68.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+In other news, insider Christopher Aaron Lindner sold 11,196 shares of the business’s stock in a transaction that occurred on Monday, November 8th.
+The stock was sold at an average price of $57.08, for a total transaction of $639,067.68.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
 Insiders own 54.10% of the company’s stock.

 Acushnet Company Profile